Cops were sent to Maine gunman’s home weeks before massacres amid concern he ‘is going to snap and commit a mass shooting’ – KION546

 CNN was unable to reach Merry on Sunday.
 A woman who answered the door at his home said he was “done,” indicating he did not want to speak.

-CNN also tried to request comments on this story from the shooter’s family and the Maine National Guard, who were closely involved in the September attempts to check on the man’s welfare.
-Neither has responded.
+CNN also tried to request comments on this story from the shooter’s family, who did not respond.

-Nearly three months before Wednesday’s shootings, Card tried to buy a firearm silencer from Coastal Defense Firearms in Auburn, Maine, but the owner of the store, Rick LaChapelle, refused to let Card complete the purchase after he disclosed on a form that he had mental health issues, The New York Times reported.
+Nearly three months before Wednesday’s attacks, the shooter tried to buy a firearm silencer from Coastal Defense Firearms in Auburn, Maine, but the owner of the store, Rick LaChapelle, refused to let him complete the purchase after he disclosed on a form that he had mental health issues, The New York Times reported.

 Parking lot threats

-Soon after Card was identified as the suspect, his mental health struggles were also reported.
+Soon after the reservist was identified as the suspect, his mental health struggles were also reported.

-According to information apparently supplied to Sagadahoc County Sheriff’s Office by the Maine National Guard, the man spent 14 days at a psychiatric hospital in July before being released.
+According to information apparently supplied to Sagadahoc County Sheriff’s Office, the man spent 14 days at a psychiatric hospital in July before being released.

 That hospital stay was prompted after he had trouble with other soldiers in New York state in July.

-The National Guard told the Sagadahoc sheriff’s office their reservist had begun hearing insulting voices in the spring, and they had only gotten worse.
+The Sagadahoc sheriff’s office report recorded the Army reservist had begun hearing insulting voices in the spring, and they had only gotten worse, attributing that to information supplied by the National Guard, though it appears it came from the Army.

-On July 15 near West Point, he and other soldiers “had gone to a convenience store to get some beer,” according to information shared with CNN, quoting a National Guard letter.
+On July 15 near West Point, he and other soldiers “had gone to a convenience store to get some beer,” according to information shared with CNN, quoting a letter supplied by the military.

 “In the parking lot [he] accused three of them of calling him a pedophile and said he would take care of it,” it went on.
 “One of the soldiers who had been friends with [him] for a long time was there.
 [He] got in his face, shoved him, and told him to stop calling him a pedophile.”